dy/subscript/plan.md

 * [x] ~~pass end character as expr argument~~ nope - it requires idx++, which is behind expr purpose
 * [x] make group an operator, not token
 * [x] token must wrap found result in an object, otherwise ignore falsish stuff - that will align method with operators, no nil
+  ?
+How do we handle it then?
+  .
+With strings - we return them wrapped as `"something"`.
+We don't return actual strings.
+  .
+We need truish wrapper objects with correct valueOf returning undefined etc.
+  .
+Real primitives are actually available, we can still unwrap them into tree ?
+Maybe first merge expr loop, then find out if single-point unwrapping is available